-- The strategic value of the data or knowledge that will be generated / made accessible through the grant must be clearly explained and motivated (what will change because the knowledge is generated / data made available?). - The project must align with and contribute to the objective/s and target/s of at least one of the following national strategies: The Bioeconomy Strategy of the Department of Science and Technology (2013); Biodiversity Economy Strategy (Bes) for the Department of Environmental Affairs (2015); or South Africa's 2nd National Biodiversity Strategy and Action Plan (NBSAP) 2015-2025. - The data / knowledge should be clearly and directly linked to the main focus of the Programme (bio-economy or global change), but it may fall outside of the five focus areas listed above under large, integrated team projects. - Grants can be used for taxonomic research, mobilisation of primary data (specimen records), generation of DNA barcodes, compiling species information or for data management / dissemination innovations. - The grants must result in the release of the data to the FBIP / SANBI for archiving, integration, management and dissemination.
+- The strategic value of the data or knowledge that will be generated / made accessible through the grant must be clearly explained and motivated (what will change because the knowledge is generated / data made available?). - The project must align with and contribute to the objective/s and target/s of at least one of the following national strategies: The Bioeconomy Strategy of the Department of Science and Technology (2013); Biodiversity Economy Strategy (Bes) for the Department of Environmental Affairs (2015); or South Africa's 2nd National Biodiversity Strategy and Action Plan (NBSAP) 2015-2025. - The data / knowledge should be clearly and directly linked to the main focus of the Programme (bio-economy or global change), but it may fall outside of the four focus areas listed above under large, integrated team projects. - Grants can be used for taxonomic research, mobilisation of primary data (specimen records according to Darwin Core standards), generation of DNA barcodes (using the globally accepted barcode genes for the taxon and with submission to BOLD), compiling species information according to the specifications of the FBIP, development of innovative approaches for data management or application or for investigations of existing data and methods to identify priorities or improve methods (eg. development of systems for data mobilization, cleaning, analyses of gaps in knowledge, improving methods of DNA barcoding).

+• The grants must result in the release of the data to the FBIP / SANBI for archiving, integration, management and dissemination.